telerik/winforms-docs/propertygrid/how-to/custom-keyboard-handling.md

 We need to create a custom **RadPropertyGrid** control so that we can override the initialization of the table element and substitute it with a custom one handling the *Tab* key according to our own logic.

->note The **ThemeClassName** property needs to be overridden so that the new control can be styled using the base control`s theme settings.
+>tip The **ThemeClassName** property needs to be overridden so that the new control can be styled using the base control`s theme settings.

 #### Control`s Implementation